 - 8-10 Snaps per day

 By the look of those numbers, it’s safe to say the mission was accomplished.
 It should come as no surprise then, that the campaign won a Shorty Award.
 I am, of course, referring to the 8th Annual Shorty Awards ceremony where PwC bagged the best Business to Business award.

 B2B influencer marketing certainly is not as easy as other forms of marketing.
-Some of the key lessons that we’ve learned so far is that your customers and your employees can be your key influencers here.
+Some of the key lessons that we’ve learned so far are that your customers and your employees can be your key influencers here.

 Since choosing an influencer is often the key to the success of your campaign, it is necessary to maintain great relationships with them.
 Make sure that you have programs around incentivizing your employees so that they feel the urge to promote your brand on social media.